Uterine Polyp Treatment

 Hysteroscopy is an outpatient procedure that usually takes about one hour.

 If you have symptoms that concern you that you believe may be caused by uterine polyps, Dallas-Fort Worth Fertility Associates can help you find answers.
-Contact our Dallas or Southlake fertility clinic to schedule a consultation to learn more about uterine polyps and infertility options.
+Schedule a consultation to learn more about uterine polyps and infertility options.